openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

 ### init

 `init` is used to initialize a new Cangjie module or workspace.
 When initializing a module, it creates a configuration file `cjpm.toml` in the current folder by default and creates a `src` source code folder.
-If the module's output is of an executable type, a default `main.cj` file will be generated under `src`, which prints `hello world` after compilation.
+If the module's output is of the executable type, a default `main.cj` file will be generated under `src`, which will print `hello world` after compilation.
 When initializing a workspace, only the `cjpm.toml` file will be created, and existing Cangjie modules under the path will be scanned and added to the `members` field by default.
-If `cjpm.toml` already exists or `main.cj` is present in the source folder, the corresponding file creation steps will be skipped.
+If `cjpm.toml` already exists or `main.cj` is already present in the source folder, the corresponding file creation steps will be skipped.

 `init` has several configurable options:

 - `--name <value>` specifies the `root` package name of the new module.
 If not specified, it defaults to the name of the parent subfolder.
 - `--path <value>` specifies the path for the new module.
 If not specified, it defaults to the current folder.
 - `--type=<executable|static|dynamic>` specifies the output type of the new module.
 If omitted, it defaults to `executable`.
 - `--workspace` creates a workspace configuration file.
-When this option is specified, all other options above are ignored.
+When this option is specified, all other options above will be ignored.

 Examples: